davidrhoden/benefitbev/pages/home.md

   key: Home
   order: 0
 ---
-# Welcome

-Beverly Rhoden is a Licensed and knowledgeable agent.
+# Beverly Rhoden is a Licensed and knowledgeable agent.

 A resource for Medicare Advantage, Medicare Supplements, Life Insurance and other coverage.